trambarhq/mark-gor/README.md

 # Mark-Gor

-Mark-Gor is a Markdown parser based on [Marked](https://github.com/chjj/marked) that can generate both HTML text and React elements.
-The lexers was completely reworked to make them independent from the rendering stage.
-It generates a complete token tree that can then be fed to either the HTML renderer or React renderer.
-The new engine is also much more flexible.
-Most aspects can be customized by overriding methods of the lexers or renderers.
+Mark-Gor is a Markdown parser designed for [React](https://github.com/facebook/react) applications.
+It's based on on [Marked](https://github.com/markedjs/marked).
+It makes use of regular expressions and helper functions from that library.
+Besides Markdown formatted text, Mark-Gor is also capable of correctly rendering embedded HTML contents (starting from version 2).

 ## Install